Agentic-AI Detector Co-design and Optimization in Vertically-Integrated Differentiable Full Simulations: Introduction

 The introduction of AI agents that can autonomously reason about and execute workflows has dramatically accelerated progress in software development and closely adjacent fields but their introduction into HEP workflows is still in its infancy.
-Recent works have established the ability of AI agents across two wide swathes of the traditional training ground for PhD physicists in HEP: 1) established but unfinished theory calculations in a specific regime (resumming the Sudakov shoulder in the C-parameter)~\cite{schwartz2026resummationcparametersudakovshoulder}, and 2) standard end-to-end analyses in collider physics (H to $\tau\tau$ (CMS), Z lineshape, Lund plane, $R_b$, energy-energy correlators, number of light neutrino species (ALEPH, DELPHI)) ~\cite{Moreno:2026mqk}.

-This work adds a third example to a growing field of interest that sits between theory and experiment as we approach the mid-21st century: phenomenological detector design.
-Using the example of a dual-readout, segmented crystal EM calorimeter for future colliders, we demonstrate the first application of an agentic-AI driven workflow based on a bilevel optimization framework designed to perform simultaneous optimization of detector geometry parameters and reconstruction parameters for a given set of physics targets.
+Recent works have established the ability of AI agents across two wide swathes of the traditional training ground for PhD physicists in HEP: 1) established but unfinished theory calculations in a specific regime~\cite{schwartz2026resummationcparametersudakovshoulder}, and 2) standard analyses in collider physics~\cite{Moreno:2026mqk, birk2026scientifichumanagentreproductionpipeline}.
+This work adds the example of phenomenological detector design.
+Using the example of a dual-readout, segmented crystal EM calorimeter for future colliders, we demonstrate the first application of an agentic-AI driven workflow based on a bilevel optimization framework designed to perform simultaneous optimization of detector geometry and reconstruction parameters for a given set of physics targets.
 We find that agents excel at complex execution workflows and significantly increase overall productivity in terms of labor and compute.
-Still, physics-informed human input is required to ensure relevance of the agent's proposed tasks to the experimental context at hand.
-In areas where literature may be sparse and creative insights drive progress, such as early-stage R\&D for new hardware, sensors, and instrumentation, AI advantage beyond workflow execution remains an open question.
+Still, physics-informed human input is required to ensure relevance of the agent's proposed tasks to the experimental context.